-- 8. At least 10% of the UCITS fund's assets are invested in sustainable investments, as defined in article 2, no. 17, of the Disclosure Regulation, that contribute to achieving an environmental and/or social objective, whereby the sustainable investments meet the aforementioned ESG criteria. - 9.
-For assets that meet the ESG criteria, the Company takes the following principal adverse impacts on sustainability factors into consideration based on the configuration of the investment limits: - exposure to companies active in the fossil fuel sector; - violation of the United Nations Global Compact principles and OECD Guidelines for Multinational Enterprises and - exposure to controversial weapons.

-10.Up to 49% of the UCITS fund's assets may be invested in money market instruments.
-There are no restrictions regarding the money market instruments that may be purchased in accordance with article 6 of the General Terms and Conditions of Investment.
-Money market instruments purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB.
+- 6. At least 5% of the UCITS fund's assets are invested in sustainable investments, as defined in article 2, no. 17, of the Disclosure Regulation, that contribute to achieving an environmental and/or social objective, whereby the sustainable investments meet the aforementioned ESG criteria. - 7.
+For assets that meet the ESG criteria, the Company takes the following principal adverse impacts on sustainability factors into consideration based on the configuration of the investment limits: - exposure to companies active in the fossil fuel sector: - violation of the United Nations Global Compact principles and OECD Guidelines for Multinational Enterorises and - exposure to controversial weapons. - 8.
+Between 5% and 10% of the UCITS fund's assets may be invested in securities and money market instruments of the same issuer if the total value of the securities and money market instruments of this issuer does not exceed 40% of the UCITS fund's assets. - 9.
+Up to one-third of the UCITS fund's assets may be held in bank balances in accordance with article 7, sentence 1, of the General Terms and Conditions of Investment